irundaia/sbt-sassify/README.md

 1. Source maps can only reflect files in the assets folder.

-2. Only one SASS syntax style can be used at the same time.
-So when compile a .scss file, one cannot include a .sass file.
+2. Only one Sass syntax style can be used at the same time.
+So when compiling a .scss file, one cannot include a .sass file.
 (Well, you can, but it won't compile.)